terceiro/debci/README.md

 * suite = `unstable` (the default)
 * architecture = `amd64`

-To run the test suite with of the package **from the archive**, you pass the _source package name_ to adt-run:
+To run the test suite **from a source package in the archive**, you pass the _package name_ to adt-run:

 ```
 $ adt-run --user debci --output-dir /tmp/output-dir SOURCEPACKAGE --- schroot debci-unstable-amd64
 ```

-To run the test suite against **locally-built packages**, you have to reference the binary packages and their corresponding `.dsc` in the local filesystem.
+To run the test suite against **a locally-built source package**, using the test suite from that source package and the binary packages you just built, you can pass the `.changes` file to adt-run:

 ```
 $ adt-run --user debci --output-dir /tmp/output-dir \
-  /path/to/PACKAGE_x.y-z_amd64.deb [OTHER DEBS ...] \
-  /path/to/PACKAGE_x.y-z.dsc --- \
+  /path/to/PACKAGE_x.y-z_amd64.changes \
   schroot debci-unstable-amd64
 ```

+For more details, see the documentation for the `autopkgtest` package.

 ## Reporting Bugs